nushell/nushell/crates/nu-std/CONTRIBUTING.md

 consider publishing it in [nu_scripts](https://github.com/nushell/nu_scripts).

 Preliminary discussions should focus on the *user benefit* your idea would provide.
-How many users will be affected by your idea, how would (a good implementation of) it improve their Nushell experience?
+How many users will be affected by your idea, how much would it help them solve a problem or work more productively?
 Given consensus on the user benefit, the team will be motivated to help you create, deploy and maintain a solution long term.